syncfusion-content/windowsforms-docs/WindowsForms/treeview/Getting-Started.md

 Tree nodes can be added to the control programmatically as follows.

-Create the TreeViewAdv control instance and add newly created instance of TreeNodeAdv as child of TreeViewAdv control as follows.
+Create the Windows Forms TreeView (TreeViewAdv) control instance and add newly created instance of TreeNodeAdv as child of TreeViewAdv control as follows.

 {% tabs %}